-Programming language is an important thing to choose and there are many different kinds of programming language.
+Programming language is an important thing to choose, and there are many different kinds of programming language.
 When people think of choosing a computer language, they probably pick one of the well-known, general-purpose procedural languages taught in schools, such as C, Java, or Python.
 But these regular suspects are just the tips of the computer language iceberg — if it uses keywords and a structure to communicate information, it’s a language.
 Here are 10 cloud programming languages to consider.

-List Of Top 10 Cloud Programming Languages
+Top Cloud Programming Languages:

 1. SQL Data Language

 SQL [Structured Query Language] is the favorite of many programmers.
 SQL is a special-purpose programming language designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
 It is an easy to learn language and is very useful.

 3. R Math Language